Tech's crackdown on Russian propaganda is a geopolitical high-wire act

 Google is limiting recommendations to state media outlets across its platforms.
 Microsoft is demoting RT and Sputnik in search results on Bing.
 Netflix said it's refusing to follow a Russian law requiring it to stream state TV channels in Russia starting on Tuesday.

-In a statement on Tuesday, RT's deputy editor in chief Anna Belkina said critics of the outlet had not "pointed to a single example, a single grain of evidence that what RT has reported over these days, and continues to report, is not true."
+RT's deputy editor in chief Anna Belkina said in a statement on Tuesday that critics of the outlet had not "pointed to a single example, a single grain of evidence that what RT has reported over these days, and continues to report, is not true."

+Sputnik issued its own statement, saying, "Any restrictions on members of the press are blatant censorship and the dirtiest example of freedom of speech violations."

 Tech companies "have to choose" sides, Russia expert says